concordia000/eve-capitalist/Import Analyzer/README.md

 `removeSmallVolume` - Filter items that only traded for 1 unit last time an exchange was recorded.
 Default: True

+`groupSearch` - Whether to limit the query to selected market groups.
+Default: False

+`marketGroupSearchItems` - A list containing items in market groups you would like to select.
+Eg to select "Pirate Faction Battleships" put in "Machariel", to select "Black Ops Battlaships" put in "Widow", etc.

 ## Usage
 Use text editor to change parameters in `eve-capitalist-import.py` to suit your need, then run it with Python: